kevinguebert/kevinguebert-netlify/content/2018/06/2018-06-30-bad-mood-play-a-video-game.md

 ---
+template: post
-title: "Bad Mood?
-Play a Video Game"
+title: Bad Mood?
+Play a Video Game
-slug: "bad-mood-play-a-video-game"
+slug: bad-mood-play-a-video-game
-date: "2018-06-30T22:55:07.000Z"
-tags: ["SuperBetter","Books","Personal Growth"]
 draft: false
-template: "post"
+date: '2018-06-30T22:55:07.000Z'
+description: >-
-description: "I'm going to admit, I am not much a gamer.
-In my life, I could count on one hand the number of video games that I've actually become engrossed in for more than a week: Burnout, SimCity BuildIt, and..."
+  I'm going to admit, I am not much a gamer.
+In my life, I could count on one hand the number of video games that I've actually become engrossed in for more than a week: Burnout, SimCity BuildIt, and...
+category: Books
+tags:
+  - SuperBetter
+  - Books
+  - Personal Growth
 ---

 I'm going to admit, I am not much a gamer.
 In my life, I could count on one hand the number of video games that I've actually become engrossed in for more than a week: Burnout, SimCity BuildIt, and (briefly) Call of Duty.
 While reading Jane McGonigal's *SuperBetter*, I have become very interested in some of the positive side effects of playing video games.